-ECE have submitted proposals in association with Willmott Dixon, on behalf of East Sussex County Council for a new SEMH (Social, Emotional, and Mental Health) school in Hailsham, East Sussex.
+ECE have received unanimous approval for proposals in association with Willmott Dixon, on behalf of East Sussex County Council for a new SEMH (Social, Emotional, and Mental Health) school in Hailsham, East Sussex.

 The proposed three-storey school will have spaces for 80 students aged 4-16, and will cater for children with SEMH and ASD (Autistic Spectrum Disorder.)
 This project forms part of East Sussex County Council’s wider strategy for providing specialist teaching facilities across the county, and will be run as a free school by an independent provider.